jkmuthu/newwytnet/replit.md

 # Overview

-WytNet is built on "Engine," a white-label, multi-tenant SaaS infrastructure providing low-code tools for application building, content management, and cross-tenant hub creation.
-The platform offers CRUD builders, a CMS, app composition, hub aggregation, and the WytID Universal Identity & Validation system.
-WytNet.com serves as the first Hub built on the Engine, demonstrating the "first user of our own tools" philosophy.
-The platform includes white-label authentication, role-based access control, comprehensive multi-tenancy with Row Level Security, and a blockchain-anchored identity system, aiming to be a robust and scalable SaaS solution.
+WytNet is a white-label, multi-tenant SaaS platform built on "Engine," providing low-code tools for application building, content management, and cross-tenant hub creation.
+It offers CRUD builders, a CMS, app composition, hub aggregation, and the WytID Universal Identity & Validation system.
+WytNet.com serves as the initial hub, showcasing the platform's capabilities.
+The system features white-label authentication, role-based access control, comprehensive multi-tenancy with Row Level Security, and blockchain-anchored identity, designed for scalability and robustness.

 # User Preferences